For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at

 Download the OSCON Sponsor/Exhibitor Prospectus

 Keynote presentations at OSCON will leave you educated and inspired.
 Wednesday's keynotes will be shared with OSCON Data and OSCON Java attendees.

-Jono Bacon is a leading community manager, speaker, author, and podcaster and the founder of Jono Bacon Consulting, which provides community strategy/execution, developer workflow, and other services.
+Leading community manager Jono Bacon is the founder of Jono Bacon Consulting, which provides community strategy/execution, developer workflow, and other services.
 Previously, Jono served as director of community at GitHub, Canonical, XPRIZE, and OpenAdvantage and consulted and advised a range of organizations including Huawei, GitLab, Sony Mobile, Deutsche Bank, and HackerOne.
-He is the author of the critically-acclaimed The Art of Community, a columnist for Forbes and Opensource.com, founder of the Community Leadership Summit, and cofounder of the Bad Voltage and LugRadio podcasts.
+He is the author of the critically acclaimed The Art of Community, a columnist for Forbes and Opensource.com, founder of the Community Leadership Summit, and cofounder and cohost of the Bad Voltage and LugRadio podcasts.

 Paul Fenwick is the managing director of Perl Training Australia, and has been teaching computer science for over a decade.
 He is an internationally acclaimed presenter at conferences and user-groups worldwide, where he is well-known for his humour and off-beat topics.